 In 1995 the Lewises (Harriet and Marion)

-acquired the Tejas Hummingbird Feeder business.
-It's been said that "You
+stumbled upon the Tejas Hummingbird Feeder.
+It's been said that "You have to

 excited about continuing a tradition like this!

 Late 2009 finds the Tejas hummingbird feeder 'tweaked' once again!
 After many years of searching, a sturdy aluminum metal screw cover component was discovered, to be used in construction of the "new-style" Tejas hummingbird feeder base.
 Beginning spring 2010 the Tejas hummingbird feeder features a screw cover feeder base, allowing the hummingbird feeder base to be opened for cleaning, and aluminum construction, a remarkable metal for its ability to resist corrosion.
 A custom made gasket is included with the screw cover hummingbird feeder base to provide a water tight seal between top and bottom halves of the screw cover hummingbird feeder base.